 Trauma is another cause of tooth loss.
 Any type of injury to the facial region can loosen a tooth, or knock it out completely.

-Tooth loss has a significant impact on your overall oral health.
+Tooth loss has a significant impact on your overall oral health, not just on your gums.
 Not only do you lose gum tissue, your jawbone begins to weaken around the area where your tooth used to be.
 This can cause your teeth to shift in your mouth, moving into the empty space.
 When this happens, your bite changes, which can lead to uneven wear on your teeth and problems with your temporomandibular joint.

 What to Do to Prevent Damaged or Unhealthy Gums After Losing Teeth

 With all that being said, you don’t have to accept that your gums will be affected after losing one tooth or several teeth.
 Instead, you can work with a periodontist and prosthodontist to repair your smile and restore the health of your gums.

 Below are some treatment options, as well as their pros and cons: